 - Unless you’re able to refer 250 users, you cannot currently redeem your rewards for cash (unless you happen to snag a Marathon deal before they sell out).

 - This app is not produced by a well-known tech company or a well-funded startup.
 Why does that matter?
-If the company runs out of money, the rewards you’ve earned but not yet redeemed will disappear.
+If the company runs out of money, any rewards you’ve earned but haven’t redeemed will disappear.

-Is OnMyWay App Legit?
+Is OnMyWay App Legit or a Scam?
 Final Thoughts and Verdict

 I wanted to love this app.
-It has a lot of potential, and it really does provide a valuable service by rewarding people for better driving habits — something that positively impacts us all.
+It has a lot of potential, and it really does provide a valuable service by rewarding people for better driving habits — something that positively impacts all of us.

 But until then, I’d recommend passing on this.